 Have a packed bug-out bag for every member of the family in case you are forced to leave.
 If you have a vehicle, always keep the gas tank full.
 Now would not be the time to try to get gas from your local or even out-of-the-way gas station.
-One of four things are likely to happen.
+One of four things is likely to happen.
 There will be no more gas.
 There will be a very long line to get gas.
 The state will control how much gas you are allowed.
-Any number of those issues will cause people to become stressed, aggravated, and angry.
+Any number of those issues will cause people to become stressed, aggravated and angry.
 This is not a good mix.
 The quicker you can leave town, the better.

 Your bug-out bag (at the very least) should include:

 - Essential prescription medications

 - Emergency poncho